isomerpages/nparks-gardening/page-index/pests/_posts/2023-08-28-post-Scale Insects.md

 <section>
 	<h4>Preventive and control measures:</h4>
 		<p>Always isolate and inspect newly bought plants for pests before introducing them to your plant collection.</p>
-	<p>Isolate affected plants immediately if mealy bugs are found.</p>
+	<p>Isolate affected plants immediately if pests are found.</p>
 <p>Healthy plants are generally resilient to infestations.
-If you have a severe pest infestation, check your plants regularly for additional underlying problems such as root rot, lack of sunlight and nutrient deficiencies.</p>
+If you have a severe pest infestation, check your plants regularly for additional underlying problems such as <a href="/page-index/plant-problems/root-rot/">root rot</a> from <a href="/page-index/plant-problems/waterlogging/">waterlogging</a>, <a href="/page-index/plant-problems/etiolation/">etoilation</a>, or <a href="/page-index/horticulture-techniques/plant-spacing/">overcrowding</a>.</p>
 	<p>If affected plant part is small, you may try to remove the protective layer of the scale insects with a strong spray of water and by scrubbing with a soft brush.
 This removes their protective waxy layer and exposes them to make them vulnerable to predators, drying out, and insecticides.</p>
-	<p>Spraying horticultural oils such as neem oil or white oil can kill the scale insects after their waxy layer has been removed by scrubbing.</p>
+<p>Chrysanthemum spray, horticultural oils and sulphur soap sprays can kill soft-bodied pests on contact, and hard Scale Insects after their protective layer has been scrubbed off.
+Use <a href="/page-index/horticulture-techniques/pest-control/#chemical_control">chemical controls</a> like these sparingly as they tend to also affect other types of biodiversity.</p>
-	<p>Encourage predators to establish in your garden by keeping it pesticide-free.
-Ladybirds feed on Scale Insects and can keep their population under control.</p>
+	<p>Encourage <a href="/page-index/biodiversity/predators/">predators</a> to establish in your garden by keeping it pesticide-free.
+Ladybirds feed on soft Scale Insects and can keep their population under control.</p>
-	<p>Infested plant parts should be pruned off as soon as possible.
+<p>Heavily infested plant parts should be <a href="/page-index/horticulture-techniques/pruning/">pruned</a> as soon as possible.
 Severe infestations may need the entire plant to be removed.
 Bag up the infested plant or plant parts securely for proper disposal to prevent further spread.
 Do not use the removed plant waste for composting or for consumption.</p>
 	<br>
 </section>